 - Wearability - Certain items are easier to wear today than others.
 For instance, Bakelite shoe clips, which went on the front of pumps to dress them up, are not as easy for today's collector to wear.
 However, a strand of beads or a lovely bracelet works just as well today as it did 80 years ago.

-Shopping for Bakelite
+Caring for Bakelite Jewelry

 A Piece of History